 A. Director Qualifications.
-A Director or Director candidate must:
+A Director or candidate must:

-B. Conflict of Interest Director Qualifications.
-While a Director, and during the one (1) year immediately prior to becoming a Director, a Director or Director candidate must not be, nor have been:
+B. Conflict of Interest Director Qualifications While a Director, and during the one (1) year immediately prior to becoming a Director, a Director or candidate must not be, nor have been:

-- A Close Relative of any existing Director, other than an existing Director who will cease being a Director within one (1) year;
+1. A Close Relative (see Section 4.11 for definition of close relative) of any existing Director, other than an existing Director who will cease being a Director within one (1) year;

-- Employed by,materially affiliated with, or share a material financial interest with, any other Director; or
+3. Employed by, materially affiliated with, or share a material financial interest with, any other Director; or

 a.
 Directly and substantially competing with the Cooperative;

 b.
-Selling goods or services in substantial quantity to the Cooperative or to a substantial number of Members; or
+Selling goods or services in substantial quantity to the Cooperative; or

 c.
 Possessing a substantial conflict of interest with the Cooperative.

-Items a—c collectively, “Conflict of Interest Director Qualifications”.
+Items a through c are referred to herein collectively as “Conflict of Interest Director Qualifications”.

 C. Continuing Director Qualifications.
-Only natural persons complying with the Membership Director Qualifications, and Conflict of Interest Director Qualifications (collectively, “Director Qualifications”) may serve, or continue to serve, as a Director.
+Directors must comply at all times with the Membership Director Qualifications, and Conflict of Interest Director Qualifications (collectively, “Director Qualifications”) to continue to serve as a Director.

 After being elected or appointed a Director, if any Director fails to comply with any Director Qualification, as determined by the Board, then the Board shall remove the Director.
-If at least a majority of Directors authorized by these Bylaws comply with the Director Qualifications and approve a Board action, then the failure of any Director to comply with all Director Qualifications does not affect the Board action.
+The failure of any individual Director to comply with all Director Qualifications does not, in itself, invalidate any Board action.

 Director candidates shall be nominated as follows: